The Path to Net-Zero Energy

 Unique Challenges in the City by the Bay

-The project team first set out to achieve net positive energy performance by reducing building loads to a target EUI, which could reasonably be offset by PV on the roof.
-This firm goal was set and agreed upon by all stakeholders early on and enabled the team to find innovative strategies to overcome challenges while upholding the overall project goal.
+The project team first set out to achieve NZE performance by reducing building loads to a target EUI, which could reasonably be offset by PV on the roof.
+This firm goal was set and agreed upon by all stakeholders early on and enabled the team to find innovative strategies to overcome challenges while upholding the overall project goals.

 Being surrounded by other buildings on three sides prevented passive design strategies such as natural ventilation and full daylighting from being options.

-Competing needs between roof space for photovoltaic panels and skylights, and the need to upgrade the structure to hold the additional weight of insulation and PV panels, were all challenges for achieving net zero energy design at non-premium construction costs.
-The project ended its first year with a EUI of 20.4 kBtu/ft2·yr (231.7 MJ/m2·yr), significantly lower than the code baseline of 49 kBtu/ft2·yr (556 MJ/m2·yr) determined using energy analysis software and less than the production on the roof of 24 kBtu/ft2·yr (272.6 MJ/m2·yr).
+Competing needs between roof space for photovoltaic panels and skylights, and the need to upgrade the structure to hold the additional weight of insulation and PV panels, were all challenges for achieving NZE design at non-premium construction costs.

 On the Road to Net-Zero

-The integrated design build/assist process by which the product was delivered can be considered the project’s most innovative component.
+The integrated design build/assist process for delivery can be considered the project’s most innovative component.
+An integrated design allows for simple, coordinated design solutions that are crucial to interfacing with technology-focused building solutions.
+This concept was part of the design process for DPR from project inception through commissioning.
 Stakeholders were involved in weekly meetings, enabling the use of rapid, collaborative analysis to determine the most cost-effective way to meet the energy target.
-This complete team allowed the project to move quickly, as demanded by tenant improvement work, and to be cost effective while still meeting the strict net-zero energy goal and incorporating additional costs such as significant structural upgrades.
+This complete team allowed the project to move quickly, as demanded by tenant improvement work, and to be cost effective while still meeting the strict NZE goal and incorporating additional costs such as significant structural upgrades.

-As net-zero buildings must be monitored and operated continuously for a minimum of a year to be certified, it was important to provide systems that can provide clear feedback and easy monitoring for operators and designers.
-A building that is hard to control and has complex systems can have an amazing design, yet also result in the building costing more to operate and troubleshoot, potentially offsetting the benefit in energy cost saved.
+As net-zero buildings must be monitored and operated continuously for a minimum of a year to be certified, it was important to incorporate systems that can provide clear feedback and easy monitoring for operators and designers.
+A building that is hard to control and has complex systems can have an amazing design, yet also result in the building costing more to operate and troubleshoot, potentially offsetting the benefit in energy costs saved.
 For this reason, the design strategy was to use simple, efficient, off-the-shelf systems such as ceiling fans, tubular daylighting, a whole building “kill switch,” and an increased thermal operative temperature range.

 - Complete structural renovation and roof replacement to support the PV system